knpuniversity/ansible/knpu/vagrant-ansible.md

 and passwords might be different!

 ***TIP
-If you want to use the latest Ubuntu 16.04 LST release, you have to do some simple tweaks:
+If you want to use the latest Ubuntu 16.04 LTS release, you'll need a few tweaks:
 1. Change the VM box in `Vagrantfile`:
     ```ruby
     # Vagrantfile